Home > References Fashion > Chico’s FAS

 Structuring waves for integrated picking

-From the beginning, Chico endeavored to make the design of all systems and processes of DC-2 as flexible as possible: receiving, reserving and active picking, sorting and unpacking.
+From the beginning, Chico endeavoured to make the design of all systems and processes of DC-2 as flexible as possible: receiving, reserving and active picking, sorting and unpacking.

 With the Cross Belt Sorter as the cornerstone of the DC-2 systems, Chico’s has created a warehouse automation platform that most closely matches the way the company creates its order profiles and product selection waves.